cyb0rgdoll/freshtermux/README.md

 bin  etc  include  lib  libexec  share  src  tmp  var
 ```
 **This can be useful for some programs that must use a standard path.**

-# root authority
+# Root Authority
- After all, the proot mentioned above is a simulation method, which will have certain limitations.
-If the phone is already rooted, although you can switch to root by using su in Ter rootmux, some Ter 但是 mux commands will not work properly.
-After all, this is not a standard Linux environment.
 The solution is to install tsu for root privileges, tsu is an alternative to su in Ter­mux.

  Install tsu:
 ```
  pkg i -y tsu
 ```